E. Coli Overview- According to the U.S. Centers for Disease Control (CDC):

-Did you know that when water flows in the gutters and storm drains, runoff can carry harmful pollutants and bacteria, such as E.coli into our waterways?
+Did you know that when water flows in the gutters and storm drains, runoff carries harmful pollutants and bacteria, such as E.coli into our waterways?
 It's true! 🌧️💧 As responsible members of our community, it's our duty to take action and protect our local ecosystems.

 1- Scoop the poop!
 Whenever you're out walking your furry friends, be sure to pick up after them.
 Properly disposing of pet waste prevents E.coli from seeping into storm drains and contaminating our rivers, streams, and lakes.